Camberwick Green, Trumpton and Chigley

 Which,of course,pre-supposes that you have one to start with.

-Which is interesting when there's not a pylon in sight .... anywhere .... in the entire series.
+Which is interesting when there's not a pylon in sight in the entire series.
+And we can forget solar,wind and wave power of course,as this was filmed in 1965.

 In the Greenhouse episode ....